Mounirbendaia/word-analyzer/README.md

 # word-analyzer

-This program determine number of consonants and vowels for any input value. i inisialise the values cons: 0, vowel: 0, charc: 0, TextInput From the user component analyzeWord
+This program determine number of consonants and vowels for any input value. <br>
+i inisialise the values cons: 0, vowel: 0, charc: 0, TextInput From the user component analyzeWord